jpursey/game-bits/README.md

 ```

 Alternatively, you may maintain your own third party directory by defining the
 GB_THIRD_PARTY_DIR in CMake projects that use Game Bits.
-The caveat being, that
+The caveat being that
 it must be a strict superset of what Game Bits requires.
 See the
-`CMakeLists.txt` files in the [templates] (templates) directory for more on
+`CMakeLists.txt` files in the [templates](templates) directory for more on
 this.

 ### SDL